pimlie/eslint-multiplexer/README.md

 Specify a decimal between 0 and 1 to indicate the threshold for messages.
 The usage of this option will differ per formatter, e.g. in stylish messages below the threshold will be shown dimmed.

 #### `-h`
-Hide messages below the threshold.
-This should be the same in all formatters.
+Just hide all messages below the threshold.

 ### Show source
 Use `-s` or `--show-source` to display the (first) source of where the message was triggered.
 This is especially useful when linting generated templates as the line number of the generated file will most likely not be the same as the line number in the template.